-\textbf{Exploration of novel logic schemes.} We have focused on designing logical gates directly---as fault-tolerant channels---rather than as operations on a code, as this holistic view enables the construction of schemes that would be non-obvious from a code-centric view.
-As a specific example of this, we introduced a new scheme for surface code computation based on the teleportation of twist defects, which was motivated by the improved performance of boundary-less computation.
-In this scheme, logical qubits are encoded in twists, and logical operations are performed by modifying the global space-time topology with non-local defects called portals.
+\textbf{Exploration of novel logic schemes.} We have focused on designing logical gates directly---as fault-tolerant instruments---rather than as operations on a code, as this holistic view enables the construction of schemes that would be nonobvious from a code-centric view.
+As a specific example of this, we introduced a new scheme for surface code computation based on the teleportation of twist defects, which was motivated by the improved performance of boundaryless computation.
+In this scheme, logical qubits are encoded in twists, and logical operations are performed by modifying the global space-time topology with nonlocal defects called portals.
 Such portals in general require the ability to perform long-range operations, such as those that are available in a photonic FBQC architecture.
 This scheme may offer further reductions in resource overheads.